debrief/deelite/README.md

 DeeLite
 =======

-Whilst the full (Debrief)[www.debrief.info] application brings a full workbench of tools to analysts, the DeeLite ("Debrief-Lite") application has been created for ad-hoc analysis/replay tasks for casual users.
+Whilst the full (Debrief)[www.debrief.info] application brings a full workbench of tools to analysts, the DeeLite ("Debrief-Lite") application has been created for ad-hoc analysis/replay tasks by casual users.
 There's a much more shallow learning curve, witin a user interface that is focussed on a smaller capability set:

 * replay tracks
 * pan/zoom around tracks